vgaldi/fw-lab/content/authors/zdai/_index.md

 His research focuses on slow-wave structures and high-power amplifiers.
 He is the co-author of four international publications, and the co-inventor of two patents.

 In November 2024, he joined the Fields \& Waves Lab as a visiting Ph.D.
 Student supported by the China Scholarship Council.
-His research will focus on applications of metasurfaces and metamaterials in ultra-wideband communication systems.
+His research focuses on applications of metasurfaces and metamaterials in ultra-wideband communication systems.